Introduction to Multi-Armed Bandits: Lipschitz bandits

-\item The shortest-path metric of a graph: $X$ is the set of nodes of a graph, and $\mD(x,y)$ is the length of a shortest path between $x$ and $y$.
+\item $X$ is the set of nodes of a graph, and $\mD$ is the \emph{shortest-path metric}: $\mD(x,y)$ is the length of a shortest path between nodes $x$ and $y$.

-\item ``Tree distance": $X$ is the set of leaves in a tree with numerical ``weights" on internal nodes, and the distance between two leaves is the weight of their least common ancestor (\ie the root of the smallest subtree containing both leaves).
-For example, if a node is at depth $h$ (\ie , $h$ edges away from the root), then its weight could be $c^h$, for some constant $c$. \end{itemize}
+\item $X$ is the set of leaves in a rooted tree, where each internal node $u$ is assigned a weight $w(u)>0$.
+The \emph{tree distance} between two leaves $x$ and $y$ is $w(u)$, where $u$ is the least common ancestor of $x$ and $y$.
+(Put differently, $u$ is the root of the smallest subtree containing both $x$ and $y$.)
+In particular, \emph{exponential tree distance} assigns weight $c^h$ to each node at depth $h$, for some constant $c\in(0,1)$. \end{itemize}